Drafting Software Agreement Warranty, Limitation of Liability, and Indemnification Provisions

 The panel will review these and other crucial issues:

-- How can technology and business counsel act to mitigate and allocate risk when drafting and negotiating warranty, LOL, and indemnification provisions in software agreements?
+- How can technology and business counsel mitigate and allocate risk when drafting and negotiating warranty, LOL, and indemnification provisions in software agreements?

 - What are the most commonly negotiated warranty and indemnification provisions in different types of software and technology agreements?